georgewbar/testkatacoda/jenkins-build-test-deliver/step8.md

-# Fix the error and push again
+# Fix the error, push again, and review